Inside Dwayne Johnson and Wife Lauren Hashian's Incredibly Sweet Love Story - E! Online

 Turns out laughter is, in fact, Johnson's best medicine.

-Though the 48-year-old former University of Miami defensive tackle may have been jokingly referring to himself as Dr. Rock, cracking "I have a degree in experience, certainly not my doctorate," he's not not an expert in matters of the heart.
+Though the former University of Miami defensive tackle may have been jokingly referring to himself as Dr. Rock, cracking "I have a degree in experience, certainly not my doctorate," he's not not an expert in matters of the heart.

-Because while it was just a year ago that he and his bride, 35, were pledging forever on the shores of the Pacific Ocean in front of just a handful of guests, including daughters Jasmine Johnson, 4, and Tiana Johnson, 2, their love story is actually some 13 years in the making.
+Because while it was a little over three years ago that he and his bride, 38, were pledging forever on the shores of the Pacific Ocean in front of just a handful of guests, including daughters Jasmine Johnson, 7, and Tiana Johnson, 4, their love story is actually a decade-and-a-half in the making.

 A second shot at a forever partnership came along just as Johnson's first marriage to producer and body builder Dany Garcia was unraveling.
 "I was so fortunate to have fallen in love once," the actor told People in 2012.
 "To fall in love again?
 That's a hard thing to do twice in the position I'm in.
 I'm one lucky son of a bitch."